-[From my immigrant oral histories collection: This is the story of Helen, who sailed from Glascow, Scotland, in 1921.
+[From my immigrant oral histories collection during research for my historical novel, Guardians of the Gate, and its sequel, Defenders of Freedom.
+Helen sailed from Glascow, Scotland, in 1921.
 She was 14 and traveled with her mother and three brothers to rejoin her father who had left for America a year earlier.]

 “It may sound terrible, but I have no love, no feelings at all for my home country.
 Life there was hard.
 There were no jobs.
 It was survival of the fittest.
 You had to fight for everything you got.
 That‘s the way it was.
 My father did all he could to provide for us, and my brother and I worked too, both before and after school.
 We scraped by as best we could.
 So when the opportunity came for him to go to the United States, he jumped at it.
 It was the only solution.
 So he left for America in 1920.
 The people over there that he worked for knew that he was saving to bring over his family, so they loaned him the rest of the money to do that and he booked our passage.
 Otherwise, it would have been another year or more before we could go.